-2.1.
-Contractor shall understand the Member enrollment, attribution, and assignment processes described in this section.

-2.1.1.
-All full-benefit Members will be mandatorily enrolled into the ACC, with the exception of individuals that choose the Program of All- Inclusive Care for the Elderly (PACE).
-Individuals in the following program aid codes are eligible for enrollment in Contractor's MCO:
+- 2.1.
+Contractor shall review and comply with the Member enrollment, attribution, and assignment processes outlined in this section. - 2.1.1.
+All full-benefit Medicaid Members will be mandatorily enrolled into the ACC, except Members that choose the Program of All-Inclusive Care for the Elderly (PACE). - 2.1.2.
+The following individuals are not considered full-benefit Medicaid Members and are therefore not eligible for enrollment in the ACC.